gazebosim/gz-math/tutorials/cppgetstarted.md

 ## Overview

-This tutorial describes how to get started using Ignition Math with C++.
+This tutorial describes how to get started using Gazebo Math with C++.

 We will run through an example that determines the distance between two points in 3D space.
 Start by creating a bare-bones main file using the